 You can watch performances by a range of RCM ensembles on our YouTube channel.

 The RCM runs orchestras of different sizes, representing a variety of specialisms.
 Between them, the RCM Symphony Orchestra, RCM Philharmonic, RCM Opera Orchestra, RCM Classical Orchestra, RCM Baroque Orchestra, RCM String Orchestra and RCM Wind Orchestra give our students ample opportunity to explore a variety of repertoire and benefit from a range of orchestral experiences.
 We enjoy close relationships with a number of world-class conductors.
-Bernard Haitink, Vladimir Ashkenazy, Vladimir Jurowski, Sir Roger Norrington and John Wilson are just some of the names who return to the RCM time and again.
+In recent years, and in forthcoming projects, we have projects with Sir Antonio Pappano, Martyn Brabbins, Bernard Haitink, Vladimir Ashkenazy, Vasily Petrenko, Joana Carneiro, Holly Mathieson, Vladimir Jurowski, Sir Roger Norrington and John Wilson.

 Our orchestras play a significant role in performing life at the RCM.
-In addition to regular events, such as our Orchestral Masterworks series, they provide several highlight concerts every year and orchestral performances are often streamed around the world via RCM Live.
+In addition to regular events, such as our Orchestral Masterworks series, they provide several highlight concerts every year and orchestral performances are often streamed around the world via the RCM YouTube channel.
 Outside the RCM, our orchestras are regularly invited to perform across London at prestigious venues such as the Royal Festival Hall.

 The RCM Chamber Choir performs regularly at the College as well as in venues around London and beyond.
-The ensemble represents a fantastic opportunity for singers in the vocal faculty to develop their choral skills to a very high level.
-In 2012 the RCM Chamber Choir was invited to perform at the grand finale of The Queen’s Diamond Jubilee Thames Pageant, watched by a worldwide TV audience.
+The ensemble represents a fantastic opportunity for singers in the Vocal Faculty to develop their choral skills to a very high level.
+Performances have included Stravinsky Les Noces at the Royal Festival Hall, with Vasily Petrenko, and a memorable appearance in 2012 at the grand finale of The Queen’s Diamond Jubilee Thames Pageant, watched by a worldwide TV audience.

 The RCM Big Band and RCM Swing Band enjoy regular slots in the College’s annual programme of events, often playing to sell-out crowds.
-Both ensembles receive invitations to perform at a range of high-profile venues across London and at the London Jazz Festival.
+Both ensembles receive invitations to perform at a range of high-profile venues across London, including Ronnie Scotts, and at the London Jazz Festival.

 Our faculties run a number of smaller ensembles, which allow students to explore specific repertoire and benefit from specialist coaching.